eridon/Fighting-Game/README.md

 # Contributing

 If you have any programs that you would like to add to this repository, please feel free to submit a pull request.
 When submitting a pull request, please make sure that your code is well-documented and follows the correct Java coding conventions.

-# License

-This repository is licensed under the MIT License.
-Feel free to use the code in this repository as you see fit.